galasa-dev/galasa.dev/src/markdown-pages/blogs/invoked-runtime.md

 ```
 The important things to note are the packaging type is set to galasa-obr, and all of the the test bundles we wish to include into this OBR are also expressed as dependencies.
 This should also be true of any other test dependencies, otherwise at runtime there will be unsatisfied requirement errors.

 Please note that as of version 0.22.0 it is only possible to generate the OBR using maven.
 There are ongoing items for adding this capability to both the gradle plugin ([here](https://github.com/galasa-dev/projectmanagement/issues/1000)) as well as the galasactl ([here](https://github.com/galasa-dev/projectmanagement/issues/1001)).
+It is also possible to generate an OBR this way without the need to compile using maven.
+A standalone project without the parent will pull (from either local or remote) maven artifacts to create the OBR, so this could also be a solution for some users.

-Once the project is configured correctly, a `mvn clean install` will both build the jars/OBR and install them into your local maven repository (`~/.m2/repository`).
+Once the project is configured correctly, a `mvn clean install` will both build the jars/obr and install them into your local maven repository (`~/.m2/repository`).
 Having the artifacts deployed their (or in a remote maven repository) makes it easier to manage versions and downloads of test material and OBR's when actually running a test.

-It is also possible to generate an OBR without the need to compile our tests.
-A standalone project without the parent will pull (from either local or remote) maven artifacts to create the OBR, so this could also be a solution for some users.

 ## Running a test from the CLI
 Firstly we need to download the boot.jar, which can be located on maven central: